Running With a Stroller: 13 Tips + Safety Guide For Parents

 Marathon Handbook founder Thomas Watson weighs in:

 ‘I’ve been running consistently with the Urban Glide 2 since our son was 6 months old, and love it!
-We regularly take it over the trails near our house, and it’s held it’s own in snow and ice too.
+We regularly take it over the trails near our house, and it’s held its own in snow and ice too.

-The smooth ride of the Urban Glide 2 makes it super-fun to run with, and the features such as the twist-brake and adjustable handlebar – as well as the pocket placement – has clearly been designed with running parents in mind.
+The smooth ride of the Urban Glide 2 makes it super-fun to run with, and the features such as the twist-brake and adjustable handlebar – as well as the pocket placement – have clearly been designed with running parents in mind.

 Check out our full review of the Thule Urban Glide 2, or our video review below!